briandconnelly/numerous/README.md

 ### Setting the Key from Your Environment

 You can also use the value of an environment variable to set the key.
+This is especially useful if you use Numerous in multiple ways (e.g., Python scripts, shell scripts, etc.).
-This is done using the `env` argument.
+To specify where to find your key, use the `env` argument.
 For example, if you stored your key in the variable `MY_NUMEROUS_KEY`:

 ```r